r-moeritz/bt-semaphore/README.md

  - `semaphore-count` returns the current count of the semaphore
  - `wait-on-semaphore` blocks until the semaphore can be decremented (ie. its count > 0)
- - `signal-semaphore` increments the semaphore & wakes any threads blocked by a call to `wait-on-semaphore`
+ - `signal-semaphore` increments the semaphore & wakes n threads blocked by a call to `wait-on-semaphore`
  - `semaphore-name` is an accessor for the semaphore's name slot
  - `try-semaphore` decrements the semaphore without blocking